 Wilhelminapark

-Near the Wilhelminapark is one of the two former water towers of Breda.
-Along the shore of the largest pond is the Onze Lieve Vrouwelyceum.
+Nearby the Wilhelminapark is one of Breda's two former water towers.
+On the bank of the largest pond is the Onze Lieve Vrouwelyceum.

-At the entrance on the main road running between the ponds, there is a Polish war monument.
-Opposite it is a German Panther tank that was donated to the city by the Polish liberators after the Second World War.
-Since 2011, there is also a monument for the 118 Breda Jews who were deported during the war.
+At the entrance along the main road that runs between the ponds, there is a Polish war memorial.
+Opposite it, there is a German Panther tank that was donated to the city by Polish liberators after the Second World War.
+Since 2011, there has also been a monument dedicated to the 118 Breda Jews who were deported during the war.

-Art initiative White Smoke is working on an innovative art project for Wilhelminapark.
+Witte Rook art platform is working on an innovative art project for the Wilhelminapark.
 It consists of audio walks, allowing you to experience the park in a unique way.
 Want to know more?
-Read our blog.
+Read our blog about these audio walks.

 Contact